Neeraj6211/Quantem_Intenship_Website/README.md

 - Incorporate a blog section for articles and other resources
 - Further improve UI/UX based on user feedback

-## Contact Information

-Please feel free to contact me if you have any questions or if you want to discuss this project further.
-You can reach out to me at [Your Email](mailto:youremail@gmail.com)

 Also, any contributions to the project are welcomed.
 Feel free to fork the project and create a pull request with your changes.